johnpancoast/kohana-babble/README.md

 2. Include it in your application/bootstrap.php file.
 3. Make version 1 of the API.
 There's a template at misc/babble-version/1.
 I recommend putting this in your application directory like so. `cp -R misc/babble-versions <YOUR APP PATH>` this way you have a directory for all future versions of your api.
+An API version will be loaded as a Kohana module.
+Which one is loaded depends on the Accept header, Content-Type header, or the babble.current_version value in the config.
 4. Copy the babble config to your app `cp config/babble.php <YOUR APP PATH>/config/`.
 5. Add a line to your config to include version 1 of the api.
 The config variable is `babble.versions`.
+6. By default, API routes are accessed via /api/<controller>(/<id>).
+There's a front controller that's hit at classes/Controller/Public/APIFrontend.php.
+It makes an internal HMVC request to the <controller>.
+All API controllers should be located in classes/Controller/Public/API/.
-6. More docs to come...
+7. More docs to come...